Loetoeng Kasaroeng: Plot

 Purbasari and Purbararang are sisters and in competition.
 Purbararang, the elder sister, teases Purbasari about the latter's lover, a lutung named Guru Minang; Purbarang's boyfriend, Indrajaya, is a handsome human.
-However, the girls discover that Guru Minang is actually a god who is more handsome than Indrajaya.
+However, the girls discover that Guru Minang is a god who is more handsome than Indrajaya.

 Production

 The first showing of films in the Dutch East Indies was in 1900, and over the next twenty years foreign productions – generally from the United States – were imported and shown throughout the country.
 Domestic production of documentaries had begun in 1911 but were unable to compete with imported works.
 By 1923 a local feature film production spearheaded by the Middle East Film Co. was announced, but the work was not completed.

 Under pressure from imported works, in 1926 N.V.
 Java Film, a production house based in Batavia (modern-day Jakarta) which had previously produced a single documentary, Inlanders op de Krokodillenjacht (Native Crocodile Hunters), chose to make a feature film based on the Sundanese folktale Lutung Kasarung.
-The company's owner, L. Heuveldorp served as director and producer, while its laboratory head G. Krugers handled cinematography and processing.
-Little biographical information is available regarding the background of both men, although it was reported that Heuveldorp had previous experience from working in the United States.
+The company's owner, L. Heuveldorp served as director and producer, while its laboratory head George Krugers handled cinematography and processing.
+Little biographical information is available regarding the background of both men, although it was reported that Heuveldorp had previous experience working in the United States.

-The cast was drawn entirely from the priyayi (noble) class, under the coordination of school headmaster Kartabrata.
+The cast was drawn entirely from the priyayi (noble) class, under the coordination of school headmaster Raden Kartabrata.
 Among the cast were children of Wiranatakusumah V, the regent of Bandung; he had agreed to help fund the film to promote Sundanese culture, and had previously brought the story to the stage.
 Further subsidies had come from the Ministry of Defence, which donated trucks to ease filming.

 Filming had begun by August 1926, when several scenes were shot in a cave that had been excavated for the production on Karang Hill.
 Heuveldorp, unable to force the actors to play their roles seriously, shot several scenes with them acting as they wished before showing them the results; upon realising that their acting had been disappointing, the cast began to listen to stage directions.
-Afterwards they began rehearsing each scene at least twice, with Kartabrata standing behind the cinematographer and giving directions.
+Afterward, they began rehearsing each scene at least twice, with Kartabrata standing behind the cinematographer and giving directions.